The Real Cost of Starting a Business

 Average Startup Costs by Business Type

-The range of startup costs across business types is wider than most entrepreneurs realize.
-A freelance graphic designer can launch for $1,500 (laptop, software, business registration).
-A food truck requires $75,000–$150,000.
-A dental practice needs $350,000–$500,000.
-A franchise requires $80,000–$500,000 just in franchise fees before any buildout.
+The range of startup costs across business types is wider than most entrepreneurs realize: a freelance graphic designer can launch on a few thousand dollars (laptop, software, business registration); a food truck typically runs into the high five figures or low six figures; a dental practice routinely reaches mid six figures; a franchise can require six-figure franchise fees before any buildout.
 Understanding where your business falls on this spectrum shapes every funding decision you make.
+Use the calculator on this page to estimate costs for your specific business type and state.

 Service businesses consistently have the lowest startup costs because they require minimal physical inventory and equipment.
-Consulting, coaching, virtual assistant services, and bookkeeping can often launch for under $5,000.
-The primary costs are business registration ($50–$500), professional liability insurance ($500–$2,000/year), a business website ($500–$3,000), and marketing materials.
+Consulting, coaching, virtual assistant services, and bookkeeping can often launch on a small fraction of the capital needed for capital-intensive businesses.
+The primary costs are business registration (state-set fee), professional liability insurance, a business website, and marketing materials.
 Many service businesses operate from home, eliminating commercial rent entirely.

 10 Cheapest Businesses to Start